3dbeb41841bfbfcc24d55143816cf7f1/atl-wdi-10/projects/unit_02/README.md

 Work on your project.

 **Wednesday, March 29th**<br>
 Submit your project to ga-laxy by 2 pm EDT and present your project.
+Make sure to also send us a new link to your portfolio site!

 ## Where to go for help during project week
 1. Seek out help online